sgrif/hands-on-backbone-notes/11-polymorphism.md

 Now that we've refactored notes to be their own model, let's add todo lists.

 - `rails g model TodoList`
-- Extract the relation to `ScratchPadItem` and the touch callback to a concern
+- Extract the relation to `Note` and the touch callback to a concern
 - `rails g model TodoItem todo_list:belongs_to title:string complete:boolean`
 - Default `complete` to false
 - Add `dependent: destroy` and `touch: true`